Eastern Virginia Intercollegiate Athletic Association: History

 After this turnover, the VIAA continued on as it previously existed, gradually becoming referred to as the Eastern Virginia Intercollegiate Athletic Association with increasing frequency, save minor controversies involving Richmond in 1909 and 1913.
 In the former year, Richmond began threatening to withdrawal, but changes were made to appease the Spiders; in the latter, a controversial call in the William & Mary—Richmond game to determine the conference championship needed arbitration after a controversial call at the end of the game resulted in the assault of the ruling umpire.

 Yet another controversy emerged before the 1914 season, after the association's rules changed to require each team to play member teams twice per season instead of once; Richmond once again threatened to withdraw, claiming that such a rule change would force the colleges to cease playing much-needed practice games against larger schools except for maybe one contest a year, and would also increase the number of games played a season to be "equal to those played in baseball and basketball."
 The requirement was later dropped.

 Throughout this time, the members of the league remained wholly unchanged.
 Though VPI remained in the league for regular athletics, they ceased competing for football championships by 1906, never again facing all four of the association's other member teams; the Techs stopped competing in championships altogether by 1915.
 Despite the frequent rumblings of Richmond, among other institutions, membership remained the same from 1906 until February 1916.
 Though Roanoke College considered joining before the 1915 season, with talk of adding Emory and Henry College and a third college jointly to re-create the Western Division, only Roanoke was added after the close of the 1915—16 basketball season, though they appear to have not competed in football championships.
 By January 1920, Lynchburg College was added; Richmond withdrew by September of the same year.
 Richmond left the EVIAA because "the institution [felt it] was in a position to grow" and could do so best by leaving the association.

 The addition of Lynchburg was short-lived; by October 1921, the EVIAA dissolved.
+The conference was effectively replaced the following season by the Virginia Conference.